- Academic Affairs

 Supervisors should help lead the push for compliance by their employees.
 Ensuring employees complete mandatory training is a metric upon which a supervisor may be evaluated as part of informal and formal performance evaluations.

-Your online training information is stored in eLearning for UMB’s records – you do not need to send confirmation of completion to OAC.
+Your online training information is stored for UMB’s records — you do not need to send confirmation of completion to OAC.

-If you would like to save or print proof of completion for your own records, go to Quick Links, and select Learning Transcript.
-Select the Actions button (on the far right) for the eLearning course, and select “View Certificate”.
-Be sure that you have disabled your pop up blockers!
-The certificate will open in a separate window.
+If you would like to save or print proof of completion for your own records, the certificate of completion becomes available at the end of the training.
 You can print or save the certificate from that new window.